RIPE-NCC/ripe-atlas-sagan/docs/types.rst

 packet_size            int
 destination_name       str    The string initially given as the target.
-It can be an IP address or a domain name destination_address    str    An IP address represented as a string seconds_since_sync     int    The number of seconds since the probe last syncronised its clock step                   int    The number of seconds between ping requests (interval) packets                list   A list of ping :ref:`ping-packet` objects
+It can be an IP address or a domain name destination_address    str    An IP address represented as a string step                   int    The number of seconds between ping requests (interval) packets                list   A list of ping :ref:`ping-packet` objects
 =====================  =====  ===================================================================================